-"If you can kiss me like that, then you bet there will," I answered and I lost myself in another one of his kisses.
-Ice cream, food, and your kisses –you have found the way to my heart, Oliver Wood.
+"If you can kiss me like that, then you bet there will," I answered, and I lost myself in another one of his kisses.
+Ice cream, food, and your kisses—you have found the way to my heart, Oliver Wood.

 I was walking on clouds.
 Never before had I ever been as happy as I am now.

 Again I wonder what could have been wrong with me before.
 Oliver was not plain at all.
 He was so charming and passionate and sweet and intelligent.
 He never forced a Quidditch story on me, but I made sure to volunteer to listen when I knew he was hiding some excitement or accomplishment.
-He listened to me and he cared.
+He listened to me, and he cared.
 I wanted to show that I cared, too.

 I suppose as a side-effect of dating a Quidditch player I came to terms with the game itself.
 I will not say that I like Quidditch now, but I feel neutral towards it.
-I do not treat Quidditch as his other girlfriend either, haha, but more like his sibling, if you will.
+I do not treat Quidditch as his other girlfriend either, but more like his sibling, if you will.

 Things were so fantastic with Oliver that I wondered how to describe our relationship.
-And as I pondered it, I found I did not mind attaching such terms like "girlfriend" and "boyfriend" and "romance" to our names or definitions.
+And, as I pondered it, I found I did not mind attaching such terms like "girlfriend" and "boyfriend" and "romance" to our names or definitions.
 However, I was still wary of "love."
 Oliver knew this, and he did not push me, but I could not help but wonder if that hurt him a little.
-I was giving it my all and Oliver was, too, and –for that –we were happy.
+I was giving it my all, and Oliver was, too, and—for that—we were happy.

 Merlin… How greatly things can change in just a few meetings and in just a few months.
 But I am happy.
 I am so very happy.

 I woke up, groggy.
 What the…?
 I lifted up my head from Oliver's chest.
 We were at my flat.
-This was four months into our relationship and he was still a secret from my family, so imagine my horrified face when I realized that was little Louis at my front door.
+This was four months into our relationship, and he was still a secret from my family, so imagine my horrified face when I realized that little Louis was at my front door.

 He knocked again.
 "Aunt Gab?"
-Oh no. That was Victoire that time.
+Oh, no. That was Victoire that time.

 Shit.
-I had to look at my watch, but that arm was trapped across Ollie's chest and under his arm.
+I had to look at my watch, but that arm was trapped across Oliver's chest and under his arm.
 I did not want to wake him, but I really needed to know the date.
 Judging by that snow outside my bedroom window, it was not February.